Dreyyyyy/Tradutor-LaTeX-Markdown/arquivoSaida.md

 #### How to create Sections and Subsections

-Simply use the section and subsection commands, as in this example document!
+Simply use the section and **subsection commands** as in this example document!
 With Overleaf, all the formatting and numbering is handled automatically according to the template you've chosen.
-If you're using Rich Text mode, you can also create new section and subsections via the buttons in the editor toolbar.
+If you're using Rich Text mode, you can also create new *section and subsections* via the buttons in the editor toolbar.

 #### Good luck!